International Programmes 2025/2026

 Accommodation

 1. Student Residence: This is the classic choice of the student housing options.
 Student residences are usually run by the Student Services Organisation.
 The rooms are often partially furnished but vary from residence to residence.
-You can find out from the Studierendenwerk Thüringen whether you have to share a shower, toilet, and kitchen with several people.

 2. You can also look for a room in a shared flat on your own.
 Quite a few German degree-seeking students partake in exchange programmes for a semester or two and offer their rooms for sublet.